Regional and Country Resources

 In January 2012, the 18th AU Assembly endorsed a comprehensive framework towards the attainment of developmental regionalism in the continent, through its decision to establish an African Continental Free Trade Area (AfCFTA).
 The main objectives of the AfCFTA are to create a single continental market for goods and services, with free movement of business persons and investments.
 Once implemented, the AfCFTA will cover a market of more than 1.2 billion people with a combined GDP of more than US$3.4 trillion.
 It will be governed by five operational instruments, i.e. the Rules of Origin; the online negotiating forum; the monitoring and elimination of non-tariff barriers; a digital payments system and the African Trade Observatory.
 To date, the consolidated text of the AfCFTA Agreement has been signed by 54 of the 55 AU member states.
-Only Eritrea’s signature is now outstanding.
-Trade under the AfCFTA Agreement began on 1 January 2021.
-As at September 2021, 38 counties have deposited their instruments of ratification with the AUC Chairperson.
+Only Eritrea’s signature is outstanding.
+As at February 2023, 46 of the 54 signatories (85.2%) have deposited their instruments of AfCFTA ratification with the AUC Chairperson.
+On 7 October 2022, the AfCFTA Secretariat launched the AfCFTA Guided Trade Initiative in Accra, marking the commencement of trade under the Agreement.